-$$RV = P + (1 - 2S) QPD IQF$$
+RV = P + (1 - 2S) QPD IQF

 RV, P and IQF are floating point numbers.
-S and QPD are integers.
+S is equal to zero for a positive prediction difference and equal to one for a negative prediction difference.
+QPD is an unsigned integer number.

 The document specifies the inverse quantization function that must be used but does not specify a quantization function.